 Unlike gold plated jewelry, which has a very thin layer of gold over a base metal that can wear off, gold filled items have a thick layer of solid gold bonded to a base metal layer.
 14k gold filled items are manufactured with a government regulated thickness of real, 14k solid gold on all the outer surfaces.
 Gold filled items are required to have an amount of solid gold that is at least 1/20th of the total weight making the thickness roughly 100 times thicker than gold plating.
 The base metal core of gold filled items is often made of brass to match the gold color, but it can also be rhodium or sterling silver or other metals.
 Manufacturers of 14k gold filled metal products used by jewelry artists, such as jewelry wire and chain, do not normally list the base metals used, but the layer of solid gold covering the base metal is thick enough that it does not wear off or tarnish.
 In their work, jewelry artists may manipulate the rough product, such as cutting jewelry wire into sections or hammering or cutting metal sheets, which may expose a small portion of the base metal.
 14k gold filled jewelry is a wonderful, lower priced alternative to solid gold pieces.

 All colors of 14k gold contain 58.3% pure gold combined with other metals to strengthen the gold, which is too soft to be used in jewelry making on its own.
 The different colors come from the other metals used.
 The most commonly used metals to alloy with gold are silver, copper and zinc.
 Rose gold contains more copper for the rosy hue and yellow gold has more of the white metals of silver or zinc.
+Because of the higher copper content (copper is a reactive metal), rose gold can patina under certain conditions.

 White gold contains other metals, such as palladium and nickel to give it a more white color and it is usually then plated with the whiter metal rhodium since pure gold is naturally yellow in color.